User0332/UntypedScript/README.md

 - Solve recursion errors in parser
 - Remove weird parser bugs that result in a lot of errors
 - Floats
+- Add structs back into program when lowering code
 - Add asm optimizations (in progress, constant task)
 - Elif Blocks (not else-ifs)
 - For loops